edalorzo/reactive-learning/README.md

 * I can write any function in CPS.
 * A function written in CPS is not by default asynchronous.
+* A function written in CPS is compatible with syncrhonous and asynchronous functions.
 * A function written in CPS causes all its callers to be written in CPS.
 * A function written in CPS is compatible with asynchronous execution.

 ### Error Handling in CPS